Village at Breckenridge Homeowners spend $22 million

 The lot alone is easily worth more than $600,000 and there is no way that this house could be built for the price offered.

 30-ski-home-back.jpgNext door, is another house by the same builder, now being offered at $4,690,000.
-It has the same high quality built in, and a 2,000 square foot rooftop deck that offers 360 degree views of Breckenridge.
-There are two miles of high-quality wood trim, a steam shower, and exterior water feature and a garden that is so well positions it is ready to plant a month sooner than anything else at this altitude.
+It has the same high quality construction throughout, and on top, there's a 2,000 square foot (rooftop) deck that offers 360 degree views of Breckenridge.

 Our server -- the daughter of the team -- offered to smother my burrito in mild or hot, and so, of course, I chose hot, but my guests who want to try everything had both.
 More chopped green chilis were added to mine.
 It was hotter but not less flavorful.
 The breakfast burrito came with green chili inside and smothering the top.